As a victim of criminal activity, you may be entitled to compensation.

 Where a case is unsuccessful after court proceedings are issued then you will generally also be responsible for your own legal costs.
 Where the claim is being pursued on a conditional fee agreement then no charge will be made by the your Solicitor.
 However, in all other casesyou will be reponsible for your own costs save where a policy of legal expenses insurance is in place which covers those costs.

-- mental or physical injury following a crime of violence;
+- Psychological or physical injury following a crime of violence;

-- Special expenses payments - these cover certain costs you may have incurred as a direct result of an incident.
+- Special expenses payments - these cover certain costs you may have incurred as a direct result of an incident, such as loss of earnings.
 You can only ask us to consider special expenses if your injuries mean you have been unable to work or have been incapacitated to a similar extent for more than 28 weeks;

-- a fatality caused by a crime of violence including bereavement payments, payments for loss of parental services and financial dependency; and funeral payments
+- A fatality caused by a crime of violence including bereavement payments, payments for loss of parental services and financial dependency; and funeral payments.
+Strict qualifying criteria apply.

 It is rare that a claim will proceed to a final hearing before the Court which you would have to attend.

 Will I have to visit a Doctor as part of the case?